hyurl/sfn-scheduler/README.md

-This module is backed by [sfn-schedule-parser](https://github.com/hyurl/sfn-schedule-parser), which exposes an common API for Node.js to build schedulers.
+This module is backed by [sfn-schedule-parser](https://github.com/hyurl/sfn-schedule-parser), which exposes a common API for Node.js to build schedulers.
 For full supported patterns, you should follow it for newest features.

 ## Return values from the task